pluralsight-camel/fundamentals-of-integration-with-apache-camel/demos/module-2/module-2-demo.md

         .process()
         .to()
 ```
-7. Again, the route defines where Camel should route data from, how to process it and where it should route data to.
+7. The route defines where Camel should route data from, how to process it and where it should route data to.
 For this route, I want to accept input from the console, change the data and then return output to the console.
 How can I accomplish this?
 I need to use Java's system input stream and system output stream.
-If I'm building a route like this for the first time, my first step should be search Camel's 300 plus components to see how it might support my needs.
-Sure enough, there is a component called Stream.
-This component provides me with access to system in and system out.
+Camel just so happens to have a corresponding component named Stream.
 Let me add it now.
 ```
 from("stream://in")

 to("stream://out")
 ```
 8. You may be wondering what the strings are that I just added.
 On the left side of the colon is the name of the component, in this case stream.
-If you were using Camel's file component, you would expect to see the word file on the left.
+If you were using Camel's file component, you would expect to see the word "file" on the left.
 This string is a URI.
-All route definitions use this same URI pattern.
-Note the forward slashes are optional.
-On the right forward slashes, I've defined a path.
-I've specified in for the from definition and out for the to definition.
-This just says route from system in and route to system out.
-Just having a prompt can be confusing, so how do I add text as part of the prompt?
-It can be done through query parameter options on the URI.
+All route definitions use this same, standard URI pattern.
+Note that the forward slashes are optional.
+To the right of the forward slashes, I've defined a path.
+I've specified "in" for the "from" definition and "out" for the "to" definition.
+This just says route "from" system in and route "to" system out.
+Just having a prompt can be confusing, so how do I add text to the prompt?
+It can be accomplished by using query parameter options in the URI.
 ```
 from("stream:in?promptMessage=What should I repeat: ")
 ```
-9. Every component supports configuration through query parameters on the URI.
-In this case, I've added the option for the stream component to prompt a text message as part of system in.
-The message tells the user that whatever message that gets input will be repeated back to them.
-This addresses the from and to definitions, but now I want to do some processing of the data that gets input.
-I'm going to add code to the process definition that enhances the message typed by the user.
+9. Every component supports configuration through URI query parameters.
+The parameter added tells the stream component to prompt a text message as part of system in.
+This addresses the "from" and "to" definitions, but now I want to process the input message.
+I'm going to add code to the process definition that enhances the text typed by the user.
 ```
 (exchange) ->
     exchange.getIn().setBody("You said: " + exchange.getIn().getBody(String.class))
 ```
 10. I've introduced a new concept here called the exchange.
-An exchange is used to transport data through the route.
-In an exchange is a message with a header and body.
-So when a user types their message to the console, that data is stored in the body of a message and the message is sent to the processor as an exchange.
-In this case, I've added the text you said to the user's input.
+An exchange transports data through the route.
+The exchange contains a message with a header and body.
+When a user types text in the console, that text is stored in the body of a message.
+The message is then sent to the processor as part of an exchange.
 11. That completes the route.
-Next I'm going to execute this program and give it a try.
+Next I'm going to start the application and try it out.
-12. I've opened a terminal in IntelliJ and navigated to the root of my project.
-I'm going to run a quick compile to make sure I have the latest build.
 ```
-mvnw compile
+Add a break here
 ```
-13. Because I'm using the Camel Maven plugin, I can run the command mvnw camel colon run.
+12. I've opened a terminal in IntelliJ and navigated to the root of my project.
+I've already compiled the code.
+Because I'm using the Camel Maven plugin, I can run the command mvnw camel colon run.
 ```
 mvnw camel: run
 ```
-14. The app started successfully and I see the prompt that I was expecting.
+14. The app started successfully and the prompt is displayed as I was expecting.
 Let's take a moment to look at the log for startup.
 I mentioned earlier, Camel starts up a CamelContext.
 At startup, Camel will tell me the route or routes that were initialized.
 I didn't provide a unique name, so Camel just called this route1.
 15. I'll enter some text and should see the message get repeated back to me.
 16. Once I hit enter, the message was streamed into my route, the processor added the text you said and then the route output the full message back to system out.
 17. As a last step, I'll hit control c and terminate the route.
 Here the log shows that Camel has successfully stopped the route.